tartley/tartley.github.io/posts/the-hidden-layer.md

 Rating: 2/10 - Feels like I wrote it.

-**Update**: For years afterwards, I've felt guilty about this scathing review, mortified by the idea that the author has read it and was genuinely upset.
+**Update**: For years afterwards, I have felt guilty about this scathing review, mortified by the idea that the author stumbled across it and was genuinely upset.
 I'm so sorry!
 It's me, it's not you.